Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 6 Holistic Approaches to Address Silent Panic Attacks

-Beyond medications, here are some holistic approaches to deal with silent panic attacks for long-term results:
+Beyond medications, here are some holistic treatment options to deal with silent panic attacks for long-term results:

 1. Recognizing Triggers and Early Warning Signs

-Growing self-awareness is the first thing that can help you deal with silent panic attacks.
+Growing self-awareness is the first step that can help you deal with silent panic attacks.

 These include noticing what events, thoughts, or feelings may trigger your attacks.